 - Service employees are 'part of the product'

-- Service encounters between workers and customers are 'intangible,
+- Service encounters between workers and customers are 'intangible, continent, spontaneous and variable'

 Amongst relevant findings in this and an earlier report from the same team are:

 - A survey of skills needs in hotels, restaurant, pubs and bars, indicated that 85% of employers ranked personal presentation and appearance in third place - above initiative, communication skills or even ability to follow instructions